FireEnjin/CLI/README.md

 **prerender**

-This command will prerender files using Handlebars templates into web directory
+This command will prerender files using Handlebars templates into web directory.

 **presets**